 How do I pay?

 You can pay by Venmo, Zelle, Apple Pay, or personal check.
 If you prefer another payment method, let me know, and we can try to make arrangements.

 Is there a shipping charge?

 Do you offer gift certificates?

 Yes!
-A gift certificate is a great way to celebrate a birthday, Mother's Day, Father's Day, anniversary, or new home purchase.
-They also makes a meaningful baby shower gift for expecting parents or way to celebrate the arrival of a new baby, way to honor a beloved former home for someone moving, or lots of other occasions.
+A gift certificate is a great way to celebrate a birthday, Valentine's Day, Mother's Day or Father's Day, anniversary, or new home purchase.
+They also makes a meaningful baby shower gift for expecting parents, a way to celebrate the arrival of a new baby, way to honor a beloved former home for someone moving, or lots of other occasions.
 Contact me to make arrangements.
 In the past, clients have ordered gift certificates for pieces they are commissioning (calling the shots on medium, sizing, reference photos, etc.), as well as to enable their loved one to commission the piece.